gatsbyjs/gatsby/docs/docs/sourcing-from-graphcms.md

 http://localhost:8000/___graphql

-This will show you a "Graphiql" playground where you can test your new content API.
+This will show you an interface where you can test your new content API.

 Try running this query: